 UK bookmaker William Hill described the potential legalisation of a regulated Brazilian gambling market as “one of the most significant events in gaming history”.

 Other operators meanwhile are also reported to of shown interest.
-One Ladbrokes spokesperson said, “The Brazilian market has enormous potential with a population that has long enjoyed a love affair with football…” Football of course, the nation’s much-loved sport, would be in huge demand if Brazil were to legalise betting, and may just be the catalyst needed to help the market grow exponentially in 2017 and beyond.
+One Ladbrokes spokesperson said, “The Brazilian market has enormous potential with a population that has long enjoyed a love affair with football…” Football, the nation’s much-loved sport, would be in huge demand if Brazil were to legalise betting and may just be the catalyst needed to help the market grow exponentially in 2020 and beyond.

 Subscribe to the Sounds and Colours Newsletter for regular updates, news and competitions bringing the best of Latin American culture direct to your Inbox.